Tag Archives: Theatre Royal Drury Lane

 Rob Ashford’s engaging and inventive choreography

 A quick pace is adopted by director Michael Grandage that hides potential dull moments.
 Rob Ashford’s engaging and inventive choreography is the second high point.
 Using the ensemble to create atmosphere or even suggest scenery – an especially strong moment – makes a nice contrast to high-tech touches.
-Frozen looks expensive and it sure to leave (younger) members of the audience breathless.
+Frozen looks expensive and is sure to leave (younger) members of the audience breathless.
 For me, its genuinely theatrical touches are even more exciting.

 www.frozenthemusical.co.uk